NithyaRamprasad/Calculator/README.md

 # Calculator
 It is a java project built using jFrame.
-It is an application of calculator which performs addition,subtraction,division,multiplication and modulus operations.
+It is an application which performs addition, subtraction, division, multiplication and modulus operations.